Provide a summary of the book of Amos. Include the main themes, important figures, and its significance in the Bible.

 Historical Context:

-The Book of Amos is set during the 8th century BCE, a time of relative prosperity for the northern kingdom of Israel under King Jeroboam II.
-However, this prosperity was marked by social injustice, moral decay, and religious corruption.
-Amos, a shepherd and fig farmer from Tekoa in Judah, was called by God to prophesy against Israel.
-His ministry occurred during a time when the Assyrian Empire was rising, and he warned of impending judgment due to Israel's sins.
+The Book of Amos is set during the 8th century BCE, a time of relative prosperity for the northern kingdom of Israel.
+This period, however, was marked by social injustice, moral decay, and a general disregard for the covenantal obligations to God.
+Amos, a shepherd from Tekoa in Judah, was called by God to prophesy to Israel, primarily during the reign of King Jeroboam II.
+His messages were delivered in a time when Israel was experiencing military success and economic stability, which led to complacency and a neglect of true worship and ethical behavior.

 Main Themes: